dqzboy/Docker-Proxy/README.en.md

 **Scheme one:**  🚀 🚀 If you don't have the things mentioned above, you can also deploy to **[Render](Render/README.md)**

-**Scheme two:** If you don't have a domain name, only a public IP, then you can try to apply for an SSL certificate for the IP via **[Zerossl](https://zerossl.com)**

-**Scheme three:** If you only have one server and don't want to deal with domain names or configure TLS, then you can configure Docker's configuration file `daemon.json`, and specify `insecure-registries` to configure your image acceleration address
+**Scheme two:** If you only have one server and don't want to deal with domain names or configure TLS, then you can configure Docker's configuration file `daemon.json`, and specify `insecure-registries` to configure your image acceleration address

-**Scheme four:** If you're deploying on a server within China, you can configure proxies while executing one-click deployment, which will also help solve the problem of Docker not being able to install domestically
+**Scheme three:** If you're deploying on a server within China, you can configure proxies while executing one-click deployment, which will also help solve the problem of Docker not being able to install domestically

 </details>